Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1888: Baseball Hall of Fame outfielder Tris Speaker, considered one of the best offensive and defensive center fielders in MLB history, is born in Hubbard, Texas.
 Speaker led the Boston Red Sox to two World Series championships in 1912 and 1915 and led the Cleveland Indians to their first World Series title in 1920 as a player-manager.
 He compiled a career batting average of .345, good for sixth all-time, and 3,514 hits, ranking him fifth all-time.
 He holds the career record for doubles at 792 and his career records for assists, double plays and unassisted double plays by an outfielder still stand.

-1887: The voters of Argonia, Kan., elect Susanna M. Salter as the first female mayor in the United States.
+1887: The voters of Argonia, Kansas, elect Susanna M. Salter as the first female mayor in the United States.

 1873: The Kennel Club, the oldest and first official registry of purebred dogs in the world, is founded in England.

-1865: A day after Union forces captured Richmond, Va., U.S. President Abraham Lincoln visits the Confederate capital.
+1865: A day after Union forces captured Richmond, Virginia, U.S. President Abraham Lincoln visits the Confederate capital.

 1850: Los Angeles, California, is incorporated as a city.